-- 1. The subdivider must notify the Public Works Parks and Recreation Director at least 24 hours in advance of commencing work on any of the following items: - (a) Laying of sewage and construction of manholes; - (b) Backfilling of sewage; - (c) Placing of water lines, fire hydrants, and valves; - (d) Backfilling around water lines, fire hydrants, and lateral connections; - (e) Laying of storm drainage lines and facilities; - (f) Backfilling of storm drainage lines and facilities;
+- 1. The subdivider must notify the Public Works Parks and Recreation Director at least 24 hours in advance of commencing work on any of the following items: - a.
+Laying of sewage and construction of manholes; - b.
+Backfilling of sewage; - c.
+Placing of water lines, fire hydrants, and valves; - d.
+Backfilling around water lines, fire hydrants, and lateral connections; - e.
+Laying of storm drainage lines and facilities; - f.
+Backfilling of storm drainage lines and facilities; - g.
+Preparing the base and placing concrete for curbs, gutters, sidewalks, or valley gutters; - h.
+Placing of Type I base course; - i.
+Placing of Type II base course; - j.
+Priming base course;